Constituent Services, Scheduling, Media Contacts

 Lucas Hillier, PSU School of Social Work Intern.
 Lucas works with constituent services and policy directors, assisting with homeless issues.
 He has almost completed his bachelor’s in Social Work with a minor in Political Science from Portland State University.
 He also works for Central City Concern.
-Among his proudest accomplishments: Raising an energetic and happy son (2.5 years old) with a wife who says, “Please and Thank You” with a smile Lucas lives in the Montavilla Neighborhood, and loves the Ducks, FC Barcelona, and the Seahawks.
+Among his proudest accomplishments: He and his wife have raised an energetic and happy son (3 years old) who says, “please and thank you” with a smile.
+Lucas lives in the Montavilla Neighborhood, and loves the Ducks, FC Barcelona, and the Seahawks.

 Diana Nuñez, Community Outreach Director.
 Diana creates opportunities for the mayor and policy directors to engage the city’s diverse communities in policymaking and initiatives, and serves as liaison to the Office of Equity and Human Rights.
 She has a bachelor’s in microbiology and clinical laboratory science from the University of Texas, Austin, and a master’s in library research and information science from the University of Washington, Seattle.
 She joined Mayor Hales’ staff from the Multnomah County Library’s early childhood programs.
 Among her proudest accomplishments: Working with communities of color of Portland and Multnomah County to promote and teach early literacy skills to families and educators.
 Diana lives in the Rose City neighborhood.
 Her second home is the gym, and she can be a bit of a gym rat.
 You may recognize Diana from her roles as an extra on several Nickelodeon TV shows and movies.